lordfeck/last.played/README.md

       "#text": "https://lastfm.freetls.fastly.net/i/u/300x300/28721e8f6088e0583ee45e6313816f7c.jpg"
     }
   ],
-  "name": "Sweetness and Light"
+  "name": "Sweetness and Light",
+  "date": "24 Dec 2024, 10:20"
 }
 ```

 Now its up to you how to embed it in your website.
 Some sample JS code has been provided.

-## Installing on Linux
+## Installing on Linux (Debian and derivatives)
 `make install` should take care of that.
 It will copy and enable the service, as well as creating a blank logfile.
 It assumes you have a user `www-data` who will be granted privileges to run the script.

 Reminder: you'll need to specify the `LASTFM_API_KEY` in the user's environment.
 You may wish to modify the systemd unitfile to achieve this.